hushoca/hocawatchapp/README.md

 About
 -------------

-HERE IS SOME SCREEN SHOTS OF THIS APP'S CURRENT STATE:

 I am designing a smart watch as my final year project which consists of:

 - Designing a full circuit